offsoc/forgejo/options/setting/config-cheat-sheet.md

   Comma separated list of custom URL-Schemes that are allowed as links when rendering Markdown for example git,magnet,ftp (more at https://en.wikipedia.org/wiki/List_of_URI_schemes) URLs starting with http and https are always displayed, whatever is put in this entry.
-  If this entry is empty, all URL schemes are allowed:
+  If this entry is empty, all URL schemes are allowed.:
   ```ini
   CUSTOM_URL_SCHEMES =
   ```